SINE WAVE

 generate and explore

-EE_Sine_Wave.xls.
-You can change its frequency, offset, phase and see the wave
+the sine wave.
+You can change its Amplitude, Frequency, Offset, Phase and see the waveform change.

 and double click on the Modules > Module1 in the VBA Project window.
 This